MaxCodeXTC/lisilinhart.github.io/posts/waapi-introduction.md

 ```

 ### Bonus: CSS Variables
-Since I love CSS variables, I decided to use them in this pen aswell, since they make everything easier.
-For the planets for example I only had to update the planet and particle color in the classes instead of reassigning all the `background` properties for the children.
+Since I love CSS variables, I decided to use them in this pen aswell, because they just make everything easier.
+For the planets I only had to update the `--planet-color` and `--particle-color` in the classes instead of reassigning all the `background` properties for the children.

 ```css
 .planet {